Kometa-Team/Kometa/docs/metadata/builders/imdb.md

 ## IMDb List

-Finds every item in an IMDb List, [IMDb Keyword Search](https://www.imdb.com/search/keyword/), or [IMDb Title Search](https://www.imdb.com/search/title/).
+Finds every item in an IMDb List, [Keyword Search](https://www.imdb.com/search/keyword/), [Title Search](https://www.imdb.com/search/title/), or [Topic Search](https://www.imdb.com/search/title-text/).

 The expected input is an IMDb List URL or IMDb Search URL.
 Multiple values are supported as a list only a comma-separated string will not work.